-This classification refers to the supply of electrical energy to commercial buildings taking electricity at 750 volts or less whose monthly average peak demand is less than, or is forecast to be less than, 50 kW.
-Commercial buildings are defined as buildings, which are used for purposes other than resident dwellings.
+This classification refers to a non-residential account taking electricity at 750 volts or less whose monthly peak demand is less than or expected to be less than 50 kW.
 Class B consumers are defined in accordance with O. Reg.
 429/04.
-Further servicing details are available in the distributor's Conditions of Service.
+Further servicing details are available in the utility's Conditions of Service.